 Swoon!
-No wonder the London Evening Standard named Bern the “Most Instagrammable Winter City”.
-The view of the UNESCO-listed Old City is especially beautiful from the Rosengarten.
-Sit on the wall, let your feet dangle and take in the breathtaking view of the decorated alleys, the lights and the medieval houses surrounding the Minster.
-Our tip for “Gfrörli” (people who get cold quickly): if you’ve forgotten your cosy winter sweater at home, head over to Restaurant Rosengarten for a hot chocolate (or a coffee with Baileys and whipped cream, yum!).
+The London Evening Standard gave Bern the title “Most Instagrammable Winter City” – and rightfully so!
+One of the best places to marvel at the beauty of the UNESCO-listed Old City is the Rosengarten.
+Sit on the wall, let your feet dangle, and take in the breathtaking view of the festively decorated alleys, the Christmas lights, and the medieval houses around the Minster.
+Our tip for “Gfrörlis” (people who are always cold): if you’ve forgotten your cosy winter sweater at home, head over to Restaurant Rosengarten for a hot chocolate (or a coffee with Baileys and whipped cream, yum!).
 There’s a huge panoramic window, so the winter view can also be enjoyed from inside the warm restaurant.

 Christmas Eve is drawing closer and you’re still looking for the perfect present for you mother-in-law?
 You haven’t had time to put together your holiday outfit because you were so busy with “Güetzele” (baking cookies) and trimming the tree?
 Not a problem.
 In December, Bern’s shops are also open on Sundays.
 The best time for holiday shopping in the festively decorated city is the first Sunday of Advent: it’s a tradition for the 150 studios, boutiques, small shops and bistros of the lower Old City, so from Zytglogge (Clock Tower) downward, to open their doors from 11:00 a.m. to 5:00 p.m. and greet shopaholics with Christmas surprises.